ianhowey12/Equities_Trading_Intraday_Backtesting_Analysis/README.md

 - C = close
 - Dash = unused value

 You can also input data as a text file and extract filtered ticker symbols along with volume and market cap data.
 Changing the file address in the call to extractSymbolData() within main() lets you do this.
-This h3lps with organizing hundreds or thousands of symbols.
+This helps with organizing hundreds or thousands of symbols.

+The program has two modes: daywise and minutewise backtesting.
+Daywise enters and exits trades at specified times of the day (according to storedTimes and storedMetrics) on a predefined number of assets with the greatest change (by default, but this can be changed) between the first two storedTimes.
+Minutewise enters and exits trades based on specified entry and exit conditions at any time of day.